Apple TV (streaming service): 2019

-In January 2019, Apple signed Jason Katims, and his production company True Jack Productions, to a multi-year overall production and development deal to produce original television content.
-That same month, Apple signed a first look deal with Imagine Documentaries to develop non-fiction features and series.
-In February 2019, Harpo Productions hired Terry Wood as executive Vice President in which Wood will oversee Harpo's production of original programming for Apple as part of the multi-year agreement between Oprah Winfrey and Apple.
-In March 2019, it was reported that five television series commissioned by Apple had finished filming and six series would finish filming in the next few months.
+In January 2019, Apple signed Jason Katims and his production company, True Jack Productions, to a multi-year overall production and development deal to produce original television content.
+The same month, Apple signed a first-look deal with Imagine Documentaries to develop nonfiction features and series.
+In February 2019, Harpo Productions hired Terry Wood as an executive vice president to oversee Harpo's production of original programming for Apple as part of the multi-year agreement between Winfrey and Apple.
+In March 2019, it was reported that five television series commissioned by Apple had finished filming and six series would finish in the next few months.

 On April 10, 2019, Prince Harry, Duke of Sussex, announced on Instagram that he was working alongside Winfrey on the mental health documentary series as a co-creator and executive producer.

 In October 2019, Apple signed Monica Beletsky to a multi-year deal.

 2020

 In January 2020, Apple signed a five-year production deal with Richard Plepler, the former CEO and chairman of HBO.
-Under the production deal, Plepler's production company Eden Productions will create television series, documentaries and feature films exclusively for Apple TV+.
-Also in January 2020, Apple signed a multi-year deal with Lee Eisenberg, ahead of the premiere of his series Little America, as well as another multi-year deal with Julia Louis-Dreyfus.
+Under the production deal, Plepler's production company, Eden Productions, will create television series, documentaries and feature films exclusively for Apple TV+.
+Also in January 2020, Apple signed a multi-year deal with Lee Eisenberg, ahead of the premiere of his series Little America, and another multi-year deal with Julia Louis-Dreyfus.
 Louis-Dreyfus is set to develop new projects as both executive producer and star.

 In May 2020, Apple signed a two-year production deal with Annie Weisman, the creator of Almost Family.
 As part of her deal with Apple, Weisman will create television projects exclusively for Apple TV+.

-In July 2020, Apple signed a multi-year deal with The Maurice Sendak Foundation, to produce new children's television series and specials based on the books and illustrations of Maurice Sendak.
+In July 2020, Apple signed a multi-year deal with The Maurice Sendak Foundation to produce new children's television series and specials based on Maurice Sendak's books and illustrations.

-In August 2020, Apple signed a multi-year first look deal with Leonardo DiCaprio's film and television production company, Appian Way Productions.
-Also in August 2020, Apple signed a multi-year first look deal with Martin Scorsese's film and television production company, Sikelia Productions.
+In August 2020, Apple signed a multi-year first-look deal with Leonardo DiCaprio's film and television production company, Appian Way Productions.
+Also in August 2020, Apple signed a multi-year first-look deal with Martin Scorsese's film and television production company, Sikelia Productions.

-In September 2020, Apple officially acquired the film Cherry, which is directed by Anthony and Joe Russo and stars Tom Holland in the lead role, for around $40 million.
-It was released in theatres on February 26, 2021, before streaming exclusively on Apple TV+ on March 12.
+In September 2020, Apple officially acquired the film Cherry, directed by Anthony and Joe Russo and starring Tom Holland, for around $40 million.
+It was released in theaters on February 26, 2021, before streaming exclusively on Apple TV+ on March 12.

-In October 2020, Apple announced it had struck a deal with comedian and former anchor of Comedy Central's The Daily Show, Jon Stewart, to host a regular, hour-long series on topics of national interest, entitled The Problem with Jon Stewart, expected to become available beginning in fall 2021.
+In October 2020, Apple announced it had struck a deal with comedian and former anchor of Comedy Central's The Daily Show, Jon Stewart, to host a regular, hour-long series on topics of national interest, The Problem with Jon Stewart, premiered in the fall of 2021.

-In November 2020, Steven Lightfoot signed a multi-year overall production deal with Apple, starting off as showrunner of the upcoming drama, Shantaram.
+In November 2020, Steven Lightfoot signed a multi-year overall production deal with Apple, starting off as showrunner of the upcoming drama Shantaram.